SviatKuzbyt/RepositoryOne/README.md

 ## Hello
-Thisis first file in repository
+Thisis first file in repository;
+This is first update.